 - Safety is a primary concern.
 An absentminded step back onto the road will put you in the direct path of traffic on a fairly busy street.
 I am reminded how close those cars are every time I mow.

-- Verges have services and I have no idea where mine are.
-That doesn’t matter because I don’t dig the verge, just remove the grass/weeds and put light coverings of compost/soil improver and cane mulch on the surface and water.
+- Verges have services underground.
+That doesn’t matter because I don’t dig the verge, just remove the grass/weeds and put light applications of compost, dolomite etc and cane mulch on the surface and water.
 The roots of the plants do the rest, gradually building the soil life.
 Using natives and hardy annuals means you can take more time to improve poor soil.

 So, while the urban food growers might be the loudest advocates of verge gardening they are not THE voice of verge gardening.
 Many of us are everyday folk who simply want our verges to be less work for us and better for the environment.